East Gippsland Craft Map

 To participate, you need to fill out your details in an online form.
 This information will be checked regularly for accuracy, to give you the opportunity to make changes.
 This will be monthly initially, then every three months after that.

-This project is in partnership with the Phoenix Trail.
-It is part of One Village One Product, a movement that began in Japan and supports local regeneration through specialisation.
+This project is part of One Village One Product, a movement that began in Japan and supports local regeneration through specialisation.
 It is supported by a DFAT Australian Cultural Diplomacy Grant.

 For more information, send an email to gippsland (at) wccaustralia.org.au